-For over forty-three years, The Newgrange and Laurel Schools have empowered children with learning differences, providing them with the tools and confidence necessary to accomplish their goals.
-The Robinowitz Education Center (formerly the Newgrange Education Center) has simultaneously guided generations of educators to use evidence-based approaches when teaching students who have dyslexia and related learning differences.
+For over forty-three years, Newgrange School and Laurel Schools have empowered children with learning differences, providing them with the tools and confidence necessary to accomplish their goals.
+The Robinowitz Education Center has simultaneously guided generations of educators to use evidence-based approaches when teaching students who have dyslexia and related learning differences.
 While operating as part of a single educational organization, the three entities have operated at separate facilities — until now.

-In the summer of 2020, The Newgrange School, The Laurel School, and The Robinowitz Education Center will come together under one roof as The Laurel Education Group.
-The new campus is located on a beautiful property with abundant green space in Mercer County, just off the Scotch Road exit of I-295.
+In the summer of 2020, Newgrange School, Laurel School, and Robinowitz Education Center will come together under one roof as Laurel Education Group.
+The new campus is located on a beautiful property in Mercer County, just off the Scotch Road exit of I-295.

-“Our new location, with a modern building, acres of green space, and wetlands will allow us to help more students and educators reach their potential — intellectually, socially, and emotionally,” Newgrange CEO Tim Viands says.
+“Our location is a modern building with acres of green space and wetlands that will help our students and educators intellectually, socially, and emotionally,” says Tim Viands, CEO and Head of Laurel Education.

-This integration will allow The Laurel Education Group to fully come together in their celebration of “cerebrodiversity,” a term coined by former Executive Director Dr. Gordon F. Sherman.
+This integration will allow Laurel Education Group to fully come together in their celebration of cerebrodiversity, a term coined by Dr. Gordon F. Sherman, former Executive Director.
 Cerebrodiversity refers to the idea that human brains are diverse, and that this diversity creates an adaptive advantage when we leverage our unique strengths.
 It allows educators, in particular, to think about and discuss dyslexia beyond the “disability model.”
-Appreciating the cerebrodiversity of students enables The Laurel Education Group to provide the best education for students with a wide range of learning differences.
+Appreciating the cerebrodiversity of students enables Laurel Education Group to provide the best education for students with a wide range of learning differences.

-Over the years, the teams at Newgrange, Laurel, and The Robinowitz Education Center have come to be widely acknowledged as local, national and global thought leaders in the world of dyslexia and related learning differences, including dyscalculia, executive functioning, ADHD and autism spectrum disorders.
+Over the years, the teams at Newgrange, Laurel, and Robinowitz have come to be widely acknowledged as local, national, and global thought leaders in the world of dyslexia and related learning differences, including dyscalculia, executive function, ADHD, and autism spectrum disorders.
 By consolidating their programs into a single campus, educators in all three parts of the organization can further their commitment to children and families in the region.

-“We have been dreaming about a new and bigger space for so many years,” Head of School Dee Rosenberg says.
-“We are really excited to have all of our faculty working together, sharing their expertise and providing evidence-based practices for one campus.”
+“We have been dreaming about a new and bigger space for so many years,” says Dee Rosenberg, Director of Robinowitz Education Center and the Education Director for Newgrange.
+“We are really excited to have all of our faculty working together, sharing their expertise, and providing evidence-based practices for one campus.”

 The journey began in 1977 when The Newgrange School was founded by Lois Young and Fran Benson.
 It was established to support students who had language-based and non-verbal learning differences.
 With the guidance of expert teachers, speech and language pathologists, occupational therapists, school counselors, and learning disability consultants, Newgrange has been a leader in providing education adapted to the individual needs of each student.
 In keeping with Dr. Sherman’s idea that cerebrodiversity provides unique advantages, the Newgrange organization continually seeks opportunities for faculty and students to work together in an enriched, positive, and supportive environment.